dartavion/iteration7client/README.md

 Type these step by step

+1. vagrant up
+2. vagrant ssh
+3. cd /vagrant
-1. npm install && bower install
+4. bower install
-2. grunt
+5. grunt

 If you want to test and use LiveReload enter the following in the terminal